What Is Mesothelioma?

 How do I file a legal claim?

 There are two kinds of asbestos lawsuits: personal injury and wrongful death.
-Personal injury suits are filed while the claimant is still alive.
-These types of lawsuits are governed by the date of their diagnosis.
-Wrongful death suits are filed by the family after a victim has passed away and are governed by the date of their death.
-The Mesothelioma Hub team can connect you with an experienced asbestos lawyer to help get you and your family the compensation you deserve.
+Personal injury lawsuits are filed while the claimant is still alive.
+Wrongful death lawsuits are filed by the family after a victim has passed away.
+Call the number above to connect with an experienced asbestos lawyer who can help get you and your family the compensation you deserve.

 What is a statute of limitations?

 Each state has a set time frame, called a statute of limitations, in which legal claims must be filed.
-The average time is about three years, but the time period varies from state to state.
-Personal injury suits and wrongful death suits can have different governing time periods.
-For a full list of statutes of limitations by state or contact our team to connect with an asbestos lawyer, click here.
+The range is about one to five years, but the time period varies from state to state, so it’s important to speak with a qualified attorney as soon as possible.
+Personal injury lawsuits and wrongful death lawsuits can have different statutes of limitations.

 What is the average amount of legal settlements?

-The average mesothelioma case settles for between $250,000 and $2,000,000 — and sometimes even more — and is based on many factors that may vary from case to case.
-This financial compensation can be used to cover costs like travel and treatment when necessary, or it can help to recover lost wages.
+The average mesothelioma case settles for between $250,000 and $2,000,000; however, there are many factors that weigh into each case.
+This financial compensation can be used to cover costs like travel and treatment when necessary, recover lost wages, and help support family members.

 What is an asbestos trust fund?

-No. Lawyers specializing in asbestos cases typically work on a contingency basis, meaning they only get paid a commission of your settlement if you win.
-Working with a lawyer is highly recommended.
-They are well-versed in the nuances of these types of claims and will almost completely eliminate your chances of losing the case.
+There are usually no out-of-pocket costs when filing a mesothelioma lawsuit.
+Lawyers specializing in asbestos cases typically work on a contingency basis, meaning they only get paid if you receive a settlement.
+It is important to work with an experienced mesothelioma attorney, as they are well-versed in the nuances of these types of claims.

 How long does an asbestos claim take?
 What is the process like?